 9 Plant shorter and sturdier vegetation closer to buildings and other structures, and taller vegetation further away to avoid potential damage from strong winds blowing vegetation against buildings.
-ES 10 For commercial areas, strategically increase green space between buildings, allowing room for landscaped pathways to improve the pedestrian experience, promote walking, and provide for improved light penetration on to sidewalks.
-NA 11 For parking areas and along boulevard/ sidewalk edges; plant trees to provide shade, store carbon and reduce the heat island effect.
-NA
+Yes.
+See landscape plan.
+10 For commercial areas, strategically increase green space between buildings, allowing room for landscaped pathways to improve the pedestrian experience, promote walking, and provide for improved light penetration on to sidewalks.
+N/A. 11 For parking areas and along boulevard/ sidewalk edges; plant trees to provide shade, store carbon and reduce the heat island effect.
+Yes.
+See landscape plan.

-24.5.4 nal to buildings and other structures 1 Choose efficient low-energy and long life technologies; Design lighting to reinforce and compliment existing street lighting; Use motion-sensitive or solar-powered lights whenever possible; Layer lighting for varying outdoor needs; and Provide lighting systems that are easily controlled by building occupants. ÆS 2 Use heat pumps, solar panels, green (living) roofing or an innovative system to improve a building's energy performance.
-CONSTRUCTION WILL MEET STANDARDS REQUIRED BY ESQUIMAT 3 Use durable, vandalism and graffiti resistant materials where neighbourhood surveillance may be limited. · NA 4 Design for on-site heat recovery and re-use of water.
-YES
+24.5.4 Machinery, equipment and systems external to buildings and other structures 1 For external lighting: The to buildings and other structures Choose efficient low-energy and long life technologies; Yes.
+Design lighting to reinforce and compliment existing street lighting; Yes.
+Use motion-sensitive or solar-powered lights whenever possible; Yes.
+Layer lighting for varying outdoor needs; and Yes.
+Provide lighting systems that are easily controlled by building occupants.
+Yes.
+2 Use heat pumps, solar panels, green (living) roofing or an innovative system to improve a building's energy performance.
+Yes.
+Heat pumps will be used.
+Solar panels will be roughed in and are being considered.
+Tesla (or equivalent) powerwall battery system will be used in each side.
+3 Use durable, vandalism and graffiti resistant materials where neighbourhood surveillance may be limited.
+N/A. 4 Design for on-site heat recovery and re-use of water.
+N/A.

 5 In commercial and industrial areas: design bicycle parking facilities to be inviting for cyclists.
 Locate bike racks near the main building entrance, with adequate lighting and weather protection.
-ES 6 In commercial areas, provide fast charge electric vehicle charging stations near locations that have quick customer turnover, and ensure the station is easily accessible, well lit, and visible from the public street.
-NA 7 Provide car sharing facilities that are well lit, available for residents, and easily accessed from the public street.
-ALA
+N/A. 6 In commercial areas, provide fast charge electric vehicle charging stations near locations that have quick customer turnover, and ensure the station is easily accessible, well lit, and visible from the public street.
+N/A. 7 Provide car sharing facilities that are well lit, available for residents, and easily accessed from the public street.
+N/A.

-24.5.5 Special Features 1 Select building materials that have been shown to have a high level of durability for the use intended. /ES 2 Use wood for construction as a means to sequester carbon dioxide - North American grown and sustainably harvested wood is preferable for building construction.
-YES 3 Select local and regionally manufactured building products whenever possible to reduce transportation energy costs.
-YES 4 Reuse of existing buildings and building materials is encouraged.
-AZA 5 Choose materials that have a high likelihood of reuse or recycling at end of life.
-YES
+24.5.5 Special Features 1 Select building materials that have been shown to have a high level of durability for the use intended.
+Yes.
+ICF (insulated concrete form), Pacific Smart Wall systems, steel roofs, Hardy Board, Hardy Plank will be used.
+2 Use wood for construction as a means to sequester carbon dioxide - North American grown and sustainably harvested wood is preferable for building construction.
+Yes.
+3 Select local and regionally manufactured building products whenever possible to reduce transportation energy costs.
+Yes.
+4 Reuse of existing buildings and building materials is encouraged.
+Yes.
+Plan to relocate existing home.
+5 Choose materials that have a high likelihood of reuse or recycling at end of life.
+Yes.